Dreamt for Light Years in the Belly of a Mountain

-Dreamt for Light Years in the Belly of a Mountain is the fourth and final album by Sparklehorse before Mark Linkous' death in 2010.
-It was released on September 25, 2006 by Astralwerks Records.
+Dreamt for Light Years in the Belly of a Mountain is the fourth studio album by Sparklehorse released on September 25, 2006 by Astralwerks Records.
+It was founding member Mark Linkous' final album to be released during his lifetime before his death in 2010.

 Recording

 After the release of 2001's It's a Wonderful Life, Linkous slowly began recording the tracks that would become Dreamt for Light Years in the Belly of a Mountain at his Static King Studio in North Carolina.
 He would later tell an interviewer that his depression had stalled the creation of the album, stretching the recording process out to about five years.
 In 2006, he told Pitchfork Media that many of the songs that made up Dreamt for Light Years track listing were actually songs that had been cut from It's a Wonderful Life: "Well, I'd quit working for a while and it started to get really difficult to live and pay the rent.
 So it was really getting down to the wire where I had to turn a record in.
 I had some stuff written that I didn't put on the last album, because they were just really pop songs.
 They felt like anachronisms on the last record.
 So I saved all these little pop songs."

 After hearing 2004's The Grey Album, which mashed up Jay-Z's The Black Album and the Beatles' The White Album, Linkous invited the album's producer, Danger Mouse, to come to North Carolina and help him finish the tracks he had begun recording.

 Although it was Sparklehorse's first studio album in five years, approximately 25 minutes of the 55-minute-long record were released in some form previously, dating from the sessions for the It's a Wonderful Life album.
 "Ghost in the Sky" was originally released on the Japanese pressing of It's a Wonderful Life.
 "Shade and Honey" appeared on a joint 7" split-single with the Shins and Mates of State.
 "Shade and Honey" was also sung by the actor Alessandro Nivola in the 2002 film Laurel Canyon, and Nivola's version is also found on the soundtrack.
 "Morning Hollow" was previously found as the hidden bonus track on It's a Wonderful Life.
 The track "Dreamt for Lightyears in the Belly of a Mountain" was originally released in 2001 under the title "Maxine" on both the LP version of It's a Wonderful Life and on the Gold Day EP.